Eric Szmanda

 Eric Kyle Szmanda (/səˈmændə/; born July 24, 1975) is an American actor.
 He is best known for having played Greg Sanders in the CBS police drama CSI: Crime Scene Investigation, a role he held from the show's beginning in 2000 until it ended in 2015.

 Early life and education

 Szmanda was born in Milwaukee, Wisconsin, to Elaine (née Enders) and Donald Szmanda, and has two brothers, Brett and Robert.
-His great-uncle Ray Szmanda was the "Menard's Guy," a local celebrity in the Midwest famous for his enthusiastic ads for Menard's, a chain of hardware stores.
+His great-uncle Ray Szmanda was the "Menards Guy," a local celebrity in the Midwest famous for his enthusiastic ads for Menards, a chain of hardware stores.

 When Eric was very young, the family moved to Mukwonago, Wisconsin.
 He attended Mukwonago High School and subsequently Carroll College in Waukesha, Wisconsin.
 While he was in school, he began marketing internships with music conglomerate BMG and moved to Chicago, Illinois, to take a full-time job in the music business.

 Szmanda attended classes for four years at the American Academy of Dramatic Arts in Pasadena, California, and graduated.